 Why Le Mans Matters to Porsche

 The 24 Hours of Le Mans is the hardest test in motorsport.
-Cars run flat out for a full day and night, and only the fast and the reliable survive.
-Winning it once makes a legend.
-Porsche has done it 19 times.
+Cars run flat out for a full day and night around the Circuit de la Sarthe in France, and only the fast and the reliable survive.
+A car can lead for 23 hours and still lose in the final lap to a broken gearbox.

-1970 to 1971: The 917 Breaks Through
+1970 and 1971: The 917 Breakthrough

-Porsche had raced at Le Mans since the 1950s, taking class wins, but the overall prize stayed out of reach for years.
-That changed with the 917.
-After a difficult and dangerous debut season in 1969, the car was reworked into the short-tail 917K, which finally tamed its high-speed handling.
+The overall prize stayed out of reach for years until the 917 arrived.
+After a difficult and dangerous debut season in 1969, the car was reworked into the short-tail 917K, which finally tamed its frightening high-speed handling.

 In 1970 the 917K gave Porsche its first overall victory, with Hans Herrmann and Richard Attwood driving.
 The car won again in 1971.
 The 917 is now one of the most famous racing cars ever built, helped by its starring role in the Steve McQueen film.
 You can dive deeper in our 917 guide.

-1976 to 1981: The 936 Era
+1976 to 1981: The 936 Turbo Era

 When the rules opened up again in the mid 1970s, Porsche returned with the 936.
 It was an open-top prototype powered by a turbocharged version of the flat-six, the start of the turbo era that would define the next decade of Porsche racing.